urwa95/ROS-pubsubs/README.md

 # ROS-pubsub-cameracalib
-Certainly!
 Here's a concise description, file structure, and build instructions for your ROS 2 package:

 ### Description:
 This ROS 2 package contains two nodes for demonstrating camera calibration data exchange.
 The `CameraCalibrationPublisher` node publishes simulated camera calibration data, including dimensions, distortion model, and camera matrix.
 The `CameraCalibrationSubscriber` node subscribes to these messages and logs the received data.
 This setup exemplifies the publisher-subscriber model in ROS 2 using custom messages (`sensor_msgs/msg/CameraInfo`).